Sexual Health Education

 - Create a safe space for students to engage in the conversation and ask questions – develop group norms, consider the use of avatars in class, use Anonymous Google Doc Settings, Sli.do, Mentimeter, or Poll Everywhere for anonymous questions.

-- Address challenges related to privacy – consider using both synchronous and asynchronous instruction to allow flexibility; consider requiring/providing earbuds.
+- Address privacy-related challenges – consider using synchronous and asynchronous instruction to allow flexibility; consider requiring/providing earbuds.

 Remote Learning Considerations for all content areas, including Health Education, can be found on OSPI's COVID-19 Guidance and Resources webpage.
 Additional resources specific to sexual health education can be found on the HIV and Sexual Health Education Resources page.